Give Me Access to College

 Explore how our campaign is calling for blind and partially sighted students to have equal access to post-16 education, and hear the voice of students!

-Find out more about 'When Colleges Get Support Right'Ramneek is an undergraduate studying electrical engineering in London.
-She talks about the hurdles she had to jump to find her way through the educational system without the support she needed.
+Find out more about 'When Colleges Get Support Right'Read Ramneek’s story of her experiences studying electrical engineering as an undergraduate, the challenges she faced through the educational system without the support she needed.